jhumelsine/jhumelsine.github.io/_posts/2025-04-04-approval-testing.md

 Observable behaviors are recorded in Approval Tests only when the developer has approved the observed behaviors, which emerge as the code matures.

+## Find Gaps with Mutation Testing
+Approval Testing is reactionary testing.
+It doesn't drive the implementation.
+The implementation drives it.
+Therefore, if practicing Approval Testing, it may also be a good idea to implement [Mutation Testing](https://jhumelsine.github.io/2025/03/28/mutation-testing.html) to help find any behavior gaps that the Approval Tests may have missed.

 # Some Behaviors Require Observation
 Some behaviors are difficult to specify.
 They must first be observed, and then they can be codified in an automated test.
 Graphical User Interfaces (GUIs) would be in this category.